|Standard Cot||23" x 47"||60 x 120cm|

 |Baby Pillow||12" x 16"||30 x 40cm|

 There is often some confusion over the different styles of pillowcases.
 To put it simply, a proper Oxford pillowcase has a border all the way around and mitred corners, not to be confused with a "mock" Oxford pillowcase which has no mitred corners.
 A household pillowcase is plain with no border.
 All our pillowcases have generous inside flaps for a perfect fit.
-Complete baby pillowcases are sold with a feather pillow pad.

-Our fitted sheets are manufactured to fit all standard beds, elasticated around each end, with generous box depth of 14" - 35.5cm
+Our fitted sheets are manufactured to fit all standard beds, elasticated around each end, with a generous box depth of 14" - 35.5cm

 Our valances are manufactured to fit all standard beds and have a drop of 15.5" - 40.5cm